-Current Program Proposed Program M.Ed. in Literacy and/or Reading Specialist Certification M.Ed. in Literacy and/or Reading Specialist Certification The M.Ed. in Literacy is a graduate program housed in the Department of The M.Ed. in Literacy is a graduate program housed in the Department of

-Professional Studies in Education.
-This degree is offered to educators certified in teaching who are pursuing graduate studies in reading and literacy theories, research, and instructional practices.

-The M.Ed. in Literacy requires thirty-six credits.
-Students may also receive a Reading Specialist Certification by completion of twenty-seven credits within the master's program from categories A-C.
+Current Program Proposed Program M.Ed. in Literacy and/or Reading M.Ed. in Literacy and/or Reading Specialist Certification Specialist Certification The M.Ed. in Literacy is a graduate program housed in the Department of Professional Studies in Education.
+This degree is offered to educators certified in teaching who are pursuing graduate studies in reading and literacy theories, research, The M.Ed. in Literacy is a graduate program housed in the Department of Professional Studies in Education.
+This degree is offered to educators certified in teaching who are pursuing graduate studies in reading and literacy theories, research, and instructional practices. and instructional practices.
+The M.Ed. in Literacy requires thirty-six The M.Ed. in Literacy requires thirty-six credits.
+Students may also receive a credits.
+Students may also receive a Reading Specialist Certification by Reading Specialist Certification by completion of twenty-seven credits within the master's program from categories A-C.